REW-Z/Gizbox/README.md

 Gizbox is a scripting language that can be embedded in C# applications.

 - Object-oriented.
 Can only inherit from one base class.
 Does not support multiple inheritance.
+- All classes directly or indirectly inherit from the Core::Object class.
 - All member functions are virtual functions.
 - No implicit conversions; all types require explicit conversion.
 - Field declarations must be initialized.